Context

 What did you see today?

-I saw a call to action
+I saw a stray dog

 Context